erin-xu/note-learner/README.md

 # note-learner

 An iOS app built using Xcode that teaches how to read music in the treble and bass clefs.
-The app includes 3 self-created lessons (staff, treble, bass) and practice identifying notes from the treble, bass, or both staves.
+The app includes 3 self-created lessons (Staff, Treble Clef, Bass Clef) and practice identifying notes from the treble, bass, or both staves.

 The screenshots below demonstrate the user interface and functionality of the app.